 Now if you can’t find any sign of infestation, misting all mounts, carpeting and furniture with the Bedlam would be smart for long term protection.
 But if you’re looking for an easier to way to treat the mounts up high which are out of reach, get a WEBSTER.

 These are used to remove spider webs but can be fitted with an AEROSOL HOLDING TOP.

-Once in place, you can use it to apply PHANTOM AEROSOL every 2-3 months.
+Once in place, you can use it to apply ALPINE AEROSOL every 2-3 months.
 Unfortunately the Bedlam can’t be applied using this device since it has a different nozzle.
-But Phantom will work just as well and with the pole, might prove easier to use in the long run.
+But Alpine will work just as well and with the pole, might prove easier to use in the long run.

 Lastly, setting out some MOTH TRAPS can be helpful.
 But I would say the entire home should have some.
 This way any developing problem can be identified sooner rather than later.
 Clothing moths are secretive, avoid light and as a latent pest can cause substantial damage before they’re discovered.
 Traps will help by alerting you before things get out of hand.

 Give us a call if you need more help.
 Our toll free is 1-800-877-7290 and we’re open 9:00 AM to 6:00 PM Mon-Thur; 8:30 AM to 5:00 PM Friday and 9:00 AM to 1:00 PM Saturday, Eastern Standard Time.

 PS: Please show your support for our business by purchasing the items we recommend from the links provided.
 Remember, this is the only way we can stay around and be here to answer your questions and keep our web site up and running.
 Thanks for your business!